majoferenc/demo-cicd-automation-app/README.md

 To stop using installed packages, just type `exit` command and your Nix session will stop.
 Search for more packages on https://search.nixos.org to try them out.

-To free up Nix storage cache run:
+After the workshop to free up Nix storage:

     task clear_nix